Whatever the social network, there’s a right way and wrong way to use it for business.

-With all social networks, there’s a right way and wrong way to use them for business.
-Understanding appropriate LinkedIn etiquette and best practices will make you more successful using the platform and less fearful of making a mistake.
+Understanding appropriate LinkedIn etiquette rules and best practices will make you more successful using the platform and less fearful of making a mistake.

-With today’s messaging technology and social media platforms, our way of communicating and showing up in the world has changed, become far less formal.
+With today’s messaging technology and social media platforms, our way of communicating and showing up in the world has changed, becoming far less formal.
 But you can’t bring your Facebook posting habits to LinkedIn.
 It would be inappropriate for you to behave on LinkedIn as you do on Facebook.

 If you don’t follow proper etiquette, you risk damaging your credibility, and your lead generation results will be dismal.

-If wasting your time and hurting your credibility isn’t enough reason to pay close attention to these best practices, perhaps having your account restricted or entirely removed by LinkedIn will.
-This can happen if you don’t adhere to these fundamental principles for using LinkedIn effectively.
+If wasting your time and hurting your credibility aren’t good enough reasons to pay close attention to these best practices, perhaps having your account restricted or entirely removed by LinkedIn is.

-Newman from Yonyx explains why good etiquette in the professional sphere is so important to your success and relationship building:
+Emily Newman of Yonyx explains why good etiquette in the professional sphere is so important to your success and relationship building:

 “Polite behaviour and decorum are a must – the rules are unwritten and apply to social situations and workplace relationships.
-In the workplace, especially, business etiquette includes working professionally, maintain proper manners and engage with co-workers in a spirit of cooperation and respect.
+In the workplace, especially, business etiquette includes working professionally, maintaining proper manners and engaging with co-workers in a spirit of cooperation and respect.

-Essentially, understanding and employing good etiquette, on LinkedIn or in any situation, helps you to stand out, build relationships, and increase your success and business results.
+Essentially, understanding and employing good etiquette, on LinkedIn or in any situation, helps you stand out, build relationships and increase your success and business results.

-Below I am going to share with you 20 important LinkedIn etiquette and best practices (things you should and shouldn’t do) to help you be more successful with your LinkedIn lead generation and social selling activities.
+Below, I share with you 20 LinkedIn best practices (things you should and shouldn’t do) to help you succeed with your LinkedIn lead-generation and social-selling activities.

-LinkedIn Etiquette & Best Practices: 20 Do’s and Don’ts
+LinkedIn Etiquette Rules & Best Practices: 20 Do’s and Don’ts

-The first and most important best practice I can share with you is to personalize every connection request that you send out to people you don’t know at all or know well.
+The first and most important best practice you ought to adhere to on LinkedIn is personalizing every connection request you send to people, whether you know them well or don’t know them at all.

 Personalizing your invites is not optional if you want to connect with new prospects and succeed at generating more leads and revenue for your business.

-How do you expect a LinkedIn connection to turn into anything other than a random connection if you never make contact beyond the initial connection request?
+How do you expect a LinkedIn connection to turn into anything other than a random connection if you never have contact beyond the initial connection request?

-Stop collecting connections, it’s time to build relationships if you want to succeed with LinkedIn.
+Stop collecting connections.
+It’s time to build relationships if you want to succeed on LinkedIn.

 How do you do that?

-You start by sending a short, yet friendly welcome message after your connection request is accepted.
-In this message, you would want to thank them for connecting and show some interest in them.
+You start by sending a short, friendly welcome message after your connection request is accepted.
+In this message, thank your lead for connecting and show some interest in them.

 The term spam means different things to different people.